Bolivia entry requirements for Serbia passport holders

 Frequently asked questions

-No, the visa on arrival is not extendable.
-If you need to stay longer, you must leave Bolivia and re-enter, or apply for a different visa type before travel.
+The eVisa grants a stay of up to 30 days.
+It is not extendable, so if you want to stay longer, you'll need to leave the country and re-enter, or apply for a different visa type before you travel.

 Official sources